shanemelliott/VistAJS/README.md

   # Logging into VistA

-  - You can log into VistA with the following command:
+  - You can log into VistA with the following from the shell prompt.

       ``
-   docker exec -it iris iris session iris -U VISTA '^ZU' ``
+        vista
+      ``

+  # Shortcuts

+  - You can get to the Mumps direct prompt with the following from the shell prompt.

+      ``
+        prog
+      ``
+  - you can get to the iris container by typing the following from the shell prompt.

+      ``
+        iris
+      ``

   - Or some shortcuts from the bash shell:
     - vista: launches the M shell in the VISTA db.
     - iris: launches a bash shell in the iris docker container.